 - Courses: CLAS 4350 (Ancient Rome), CLAS 4400 (The Art of Rome), and CLAS 4305 (The Urban Tradition of Rome) or LATN 4405 (The Latin Tradition of Rome).

-- Activities: Most participants take three upper level courses in ancient Roman civilization, all of which center around regular group field trips and explorations in the city.
-The focus is on the various periods in Rome's history and its reception in later periods (medieval, renaissance, baroque, fascist) will be included.
+- Activities: Participants take three upper level courses focused on the city of Rome, all of which include regular group field trips and explorations in the city.
+The focus is on the various periods in Rome's history and its reception in later periods (medieval, renaissance, baroque, fascist).

 - The program begins in Athens, Greece.
 Day trips outside the city include visits to the Etruscan sites of Tarquinia and Cerveteri, Hadrian’s villa and the Villa d’Este at Tivoli, and other venues.
-The group takes a multi-day trip to the Bay of Naples to visit Pompeii and other ancient sites buried by the eruption of Mt.
+The group takes two multi-day trips to: the Bay of Naples to visit Pompeii and other ancient sites buried by the eruption of Mt.
 Vesuvius, the Naples National Archaeological Museum, the Greek temples at Paestum, and other ancient remains in Campania.
 Florence, Tuscany with a visit to Pienza to study Renaissance humanism.

 - Program Fees: See the fees HERE.
 PROGRAM COSTS DO NOT INCLUDE AIRFARE OR TUITION.
 Students who are not residents of Georgia or do not attend a University System of Georgia school will pay an additional $250 out of state fee.
 UGA tuition and fees will be charged to the student account, just as if the student were taking classes on campus, and must be paid before the departure for Rome.